dfeehan/brazil-mortality-release/README.md

     - `popn` - data on popn size
   * `vr_prepped` - VR data after being prepared for comparison (created by script)

+A small part of our results are not produced by the code included here, because they depend on data that we cannot release (because they have identifiers).
+These results include:

+* The response rates presented in Table S2
+* The numbers shown in Figure S2
+* The numbers shown in Figure S3